 With Katja, she was challenged with the following:

-She was not a native of the community Liberty City.
-(This created a slight insecurity around her "right" to tell the story she was passionate about.)
+She was not a native of the community of Liberty City.
+(This created slight insecurity around her "right" to tell the story she was passionate about.)

 Did she have a “right” to tell this story she was passionate about?

-With the different creatives from diverse backgrounds added to the team, she began to feel that she was losing her voice, pressured to bow to their creative.
+With the different creatives from diverse backgrounds added to the team, she felt that she was losing her voice and pressured to bow to their creativity.
 (Taking the lead on this project created fear of losing diplomacy with her creative team.)

-How could she take the lead in a diplomatic way (without seeming “deaf” to their creative input?)
+How could she diplomatically take the lead (without seeming “deaf” to their creative input?)

 The result was a script that she did not completely believe.
 She was starting to lose her passion for the project.

-In each case we developed strategies and tools she could use to manage her triggers around developing her creative voice while keeping the channels of communication open.
+In each case, we developed strategies and tools to manage her triggers around developing her creative voice while keeping the channels of communication open.

 Resolve the issue in the creative team's communication